pantrypoints/sp/content/en/research/countries/china/xi/intro.md

 of socialism with Chinese characteristics to uphold and develop, and how to uphold and develop socialism with Chinese characteristics.
 This is undoubtedly a new topic in the new era.
-Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, based on the new era, profoundly answers what banner the Communist Party of China raises, what road to take, what mental state it takes, and what historical mission it undertakes from the perspective of the long-term peace and stability of the party and the country, and from the perspective of the future and destiny of socialism.
+Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era, based on the new era, profoundly answers what banner the CCP raises, what road to take, what mental state it takes, and what historical mission it undertakes from the perspective of the long-term peace and stability of the party and the country, and from the perspective of the future and destiny of socialism.
 A series of fundamental questions, such as what kind of goal to achieve, once again